 Sources of High-Let Radiation

-The radionuclides from the decay of thorium-232 and uranium-238 are extensively distributed through the earth's crust.
-Many of them are known as alpha emitters.
-It includes radon, polonium, and radium.
+The radionuclides from the decay of thorium-232 and uranium-238 are extensively distributed throughout the earth's crust.
+Many of them, including radon, polonium, and radium, are known as alpha emitters.

 The uranium concentrations in the drinking water were highly variable, ranging from 0.02 to 200 ug per liter in the drinking water sources.